2023 Tour de France Stages and Guide

 Flat Stages for the Sprinters

 There are 6 flat stages in this edition of the Tour de France.
 It will be a tough race for the sprinters as they will have to get up and over all the mountains within the allowed time in order to contest the sprint stages.
 There is talk of a return by Mark Cavendish to see if he can beat the record of 34 stage wins he currently holds jointly with Eddie Merkx.
+With the announcement of his signing with the Astana Qazaqstan Team confirmed in early 2023 we hope he can bag a stage and claim the record.

 Individual Time Trials

 This year’s race only includes 22km of time trialing on stage 16 in the Haute Savoir region.
 While it may only be short there are two climbs to get up and over keeping with the theme of mountains for this year’s event.
+A short but tricky stage for sure.

 The overarching theme of the 2023 Tour de France is definitely mountains and it will be a race for the pure climbers.
 The race hits the Pyrenees on stages 5 and 6 so we will definitely get a look early on as to who is climbing well and who is not.
 Col du Tourmalet will feature once again this year before the riders drop down and head to the valley before the final climb and first summit finish at Cauteret-Cambasque.